18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-A-amended-authorizations.md

 #### Changes made after an authorization is approved in Concur, but before ticketing

 If you are amending your trip before your flight has been ticketed (~72 hours before departure on government contract flights), you can simply go to your Concur homepage and locate your itinerary, which should be the very first trip you see below in the "RECENT TRIPS" section.
 Once you open this link, you should see all of the parts of your itinerary listed below, with options to change flights, hotels, and rental cars directly in Concur.
 You can make whatever changes you need, and depending on the changes you make, you may or may not need to resubmit for approval.
-Read on more [here]({{site.baseurl}}/#Amended-authorizations-and-re-approvals)
+Read on more [here](#Amended-authorizations-and-re-approvals)

 #### Changes made prior to an authorization's approval in Concur

 If your authorization has not yet been approved, you can make all of your changes in Concur by going to your Concur homepage and locating your itinerary, which should be the very first trip you see below in the "RECENT TRIPS" section.
 Once you open this link, you should see all of the parts of your itinerary listed below, with options to change flights, hotels, and rental cars directly in Concur.
-Make your changes, and depending on the sorts of changes you are making (read more about this [here]({{site.baseurl}}/#Amended-authorizations-and-re-approvals)), attach an updated approval email from your authorizing official.
-Continue to [submit your revised authorization for approval]().
+Make your changes, and depending on the sorts of changes you are making (read more about this [here](#Amended-authorizations-and-re-approvals), attach an updated approval email from your authorizing official.
+Continue to [submit your revised authorization for approval]({{site.baseurl}}/travel-guide-faq/#how-to-stamp-and-submit-for-travel-team-approval).

 #### Manually amending an authorization in Concur